 NZ On Air Funding Strategy - December 2016 (PDF 864KB) From 1 July 2017 we will have one strategy and one fund, the NZ Media Fund.
 At that time this strategy will supercede any prior strategies.

 Industry Development Fund (PDF 116KB) A new fund in 2015/16 to support wider industry development.
+It sits outside of the NZ Media Fund.

 Channel Preference Guidelines - August 2014 (PDF 649KB)